 4. I will not be able to meet the reporting deadline; is it possible to get an extension?

 Yes.
 The Office of Environmental Services issues extensions on an individual basis through the Air Permits variance process.
-Requests must be submitted before the April 30th deadline.
+Requests must be submitted at least two business days before the April 30th deadline to be considered.
 See the Variance for ERIC Instructions for instructions and links to the application form.

 5. May a facility be released from reporting emissions in ERIC?